jzerbe/jzerbe.github.com/_posts/2014-05-02-canyonlands-national-park-1.md

 - trails
 published: true
 ---
+Second in a three part series on Arches and Canyonlands trip over May 1-3.

 ###The Drive
 _Advertised_ to take ~[30 minutes](https://goo.gl/maps/EQCqb)
 from Moab to the Canyonlands entrance station.
 I will say this: